MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 - [Understanding permissions when using the SharePoint Migration Tool](understanding-permissions-when-migrating.md)</br>

 **Allow or prevent Custom Script (NoScript)**</br>
 In Office 365 tenants you can control whether users can run custom script on personal sites and self-service created sites.

+During migration, some web parts require this setting set to **allow**.
+Otherwise, the web part will not be migrated.

 At least 24 hours before you start migration, do the following:
 1. From the SharePoint Admin Center, select Settings.
 2. Scroll down to "Custom Script".
-3. Select </br>
+3. Select both of the following:</br>
-*Allow users to run custom script on personal sites* and </br>
+*Allow users to run custom script on personal sites*</br>
 *Allow users to run customer script on self-service created sites*

 Leave these settings in place for the duration of your migration.